Pressure measurement: Units

 The SI unit for pressure is the pascal (Pa), equal to one newton per square metre (N·m−2 or kg·m−1·s−2).
 This special name for the unit was added in 1971; before that, pressure in SI was expressed in units such as N·m−2.
-When indicated, the zero reference is stated in parenthesis following the unit, for example 101 kPa (abs).
+When indicated, the zero reference is stated in parentheses following the unit, for example 101 kPa (abs).
 The pound per square inch (psi) is still in widespread use in the US and Canada, for measuring, for instance, tire pressure.
 A letter is often appended to the psi unit to indicate the measurement's zero reference; psia for absolute, psig for gauge, psid for differential, although this practice is discouraged by the NIST.

 Because pressure was once commonly measured by its ability to displace a column of liquid in a manometer, pressures are often expressed as a depth of a particular fluid (e.g., inches of water).
 Manometric measurement is the subject of pressure head calculations.
 The most common choices for a manometer's fluid are mercury (Hg) and water; water is nontoxic and readily available, while mercury's density allows for a shorter column (and so a smaller manometer) to measure a given pressure.
 The abbreviation "W.C." or the words "water column" are often printed on gauges and measurements that use water for the manometer.

 Fluid density and local gravity can vary from one reading to another depending on local factors, so the height of a fluid column does not define pressure precisely.
 So measurements in "millimetres of mercury" or "inches of mercury" can be converted to SI units as long as attention is paid to the local factors of fluid density and gravity.
 Temperature fluctuations change the value of fluid density, while location can affect gravity.